-- A U.S. citizen.

-- A resident alien of the United States for any part of the tax year

-- (but see Reporting Period, later).

-• A nonresident alien who makes an election to be treated as a resident alien for purposes of filing a joint income tax return.

-• A nonresident alien who is a bona fide resident of American Samoa or Puerto Rico.
+- A U.S. citizen. - A resident alien of the United States for any part of the tax year (but see Reporting Period, later). - A nonresident alien who makes an election to be treated as a resident alien for purposes of filing a joint income tax return. - A nonresident alien who is a bona fide resident of American Samoa or Puerto Rico.
 See Pub.
 570, Tax Guide for Individuals With Income From U.S. Possessions, for a definition of bona fide resident.

-Special rules for resident aliens.
+Resident aliens.
 You are a resident alien if you are treated as a resident alien for U.S. tax purposes under the green card test or the substantial presence test.
 For more information, see Pub.
 519, U.S. Tax Guide for Aliens.
-If you qualify as a resident alien under either rule, you are a specified individual even if you elect to be taxed as a resident of a foreign country under the provisions of a U.S. income tax treaty.
-If you have to file Form 8938, attach it to your Form 1040NR.
+If you qualify as a resident alien under either rule, you are a specified individual.